Roommate Conflict Resolution

 Student Resources

-Grand Canyon University offers a unique on-campus living experience that caters to individuals from all walks of life.
+GCU offers an on-campus living experience that caters to individuals from all walks of life.
 Roommate relationships can be some of the most fulfilling of your college experience.
 However, discovering how to get along with new roommates in a small space will be challenging, especially if you have never shared a room before.

 GCU Residence Life wants to help prepare you for some of the roommate conflicts that you may experience.
-Here are some common scenarios, along with GCU's resident director solutions.
+The Roommate Conflict Process is a resource offered by Residence Life to help students feel empowered to navigate conflict with their peers in a healthy and restorative way.

 Conflict is inevitable.
 Handling it effectively helps prepare you for successful relationships in college and beyond.
 Grand Canyon University's hope is that you will take the following actions to help prevent roommate conflict before it starts.